khalid-hussain/morals-and-behaviour/8-practical-morality.md

 has put his trust in him or anyone who has done him a good deed, he acts with fairness.
 Because he wishes to help to repair the injustices of fate as quickly as possible, he acts with generosity.
-Because he has decided to bear without flinching all the likely consequences of his fidelity, he is courageous.
+Because he has decided to bear without flinching all the likely consequences of his fidelity,[^mean-fidelity] he is courageous.

-195. The virtues have four roots which form all virtue.
+195. Virtues have four roots which form all of virtue.
 They are: fairness or justice, intelligence, courage, and generosity.

-196. The vices have four roots which are the basis of all faults and which are the opposite of the constituents of the virtues.
+196. Vices have four roots which are the basis of all faults and which are the opposite of the constituents of the virtues.
 They are: unfairness, ignorance, cowardice, and greed.

-197. Honesty and temperance are two kinds of fairness and generosity.
+197. Honesty and temperance[^mean-temperance] are two kinds of fairness and generosity.

     Here are some lines of my poetry dealing with morals.
 Abū Muḥammad Alī bin Aḥmad says: